Build multiuser-aware apps

 To identify an app as a singleton, add android:singleUser="true" to your service, receiver, or provider in the Android manifest.

-The system will instantiate that component in the process running as user 0 only.
-Any requests to connect to that provider or service, or to broadcast to that receiver, from any user will be routed to the process in user 0.
-If this is the only component in your app, only one instance of your app will run.
+The system instantiates that component in the process running as user 0 only.
+Any requests to connect to that provider or service, or to broadcast to that receiver, from any user is routed to the process in user 0.
+If this is the only component in your app, only one instance of your app runs.

-Activities in your package will still be launched in a separate process for each user, with the UID being in the UID range for that user (such as 1010034).
+Activities in your package are still launched in a separate process for each user, with the UID being in the UID range for that user (such as 1010034).

 Set permissions